Finbuckle/Finbuckle.MultiTenant/samples/ASP.NET Core 3/DataIsolationBlazorSample/Readme.txt

-﻿The example usew multitenant strategies: host and route.
+﻿The example uses multitenant strategies: host and route.

 It can be set in the appsettings.json "TenantStrategy": {